ktor-doc-jp/ktor-doc-jp/kotlinx/io/1platforms.md

 ```

 ## Native

-No special APIs to interact with K/N primitives yet
+No special APIs to interact with K/N primitives at this point